martmull/password_gen/README.md

 # Password generator
-Attempt to create a hard to break easy to remember password generator
+Attempt to create a hard to break easy to remember password generator.

-Currently we use ~3000 french words to create passwords
+Currently we use ~3000 french words to create passwords.

 See precisions [here](https://diceware.dmuth.org/)